-The Plymouth Philharmonic Choir was formed in 1970 and grew out of the Plymouth Choral Society (see beow).
-Now, with more than 160 members, it is one of the largest choral societies in the South West of England.
+The Plymouth Philharmonic Choir was formed in 1970 and grew out of the Plymouth Choral Society (see below).
+Now, with about 160 members, it is one of the largest choral societies in the South West of England.
 The Choir is made up of singers from across the community, irrespective of age, race, religion and social background.

 Plymouth Philharmonic Choir performs three large-scale classical choral concerts a year, usually accompanied by a full symphony orchestra.
-Concerts also feature leading soloists which have included Catherine Hamilton, Juliette Pochin, Alison Kettlewell, Michael Bracegirdle, Adrian Powte and Sir Thomas Allen.
+Concerts also feature leading soloists which have included Catherine Hamilton, Sir Thomas Allen, Darren Jeffery and Neil Jenkins.
 Our repertoire enables us to include younger voices from local schools when singing suitable works, and we appreciate the tremendous support we receive from the professional musicians who join us.

 Our main concert venue is Plymouth Guildhall and performances have included Verdi’s and Brahms’ Requiems, Bach’s St John and St Matthew Passion and Christmas Oratorio, Carl Orff’s Carmina Burana, Vaughan Williams’ Sea Symphony, David Fanshawe’s African Sanctus (conducted by the composer), Andrew Carter’s Horizons, and Karl Jenkins’ The Armed Man: A Mass for Peace with the Orchestra of the Royal Marines.

 Most summers a section of the choir visits other parts of the UK or Northern Europe.
 In recent years they have performed in Ghent, Bruges, Cambridge, Ely Cathedral, Dublin, Amsterdam and at Notre Dame Cathedral and Versailles in Paris.
 The choir recently visited Brittany once more and has also sung in Liverpool at the Metropolitan Cathedral and in other UK cities.

 In 1945, an augmented Mutley Baptist Church Choir sang a few times together.
 They liked this so much, that they decided it would be a good thing to sing together permanently, and so in July, 1947, the Mutley Choral Society was born.
 It was founded, led and inspired by William Mullineaux L.R.A.M, A.T.C.L.